stadiamaps/cartogrify/README.md

 And Mapbox text format strings with more than one field referenced are ignored at the moment.

-Tangram does not appear to support multiple fonts in a fallback "stack" like Mapbox GL JS does.
-Additionally, you are currently on your own for specifying fonts.
+You wil need to add a `fonts` section manually with the URLs of your fonts.
 A forthcoming version will probably allow you to specify a Google Fonts API Key to locate common fonts automatically.
-In light of the above though, you may be better off just combining all your glyphs into a custom super-font.

 Most of the above errors should be reported at runtime.
 Error detection is not perfect, but well under way.